 I wasn’t given choices.
-I definitely had to sign off permission so I guess technically I had a choice not to sign.
-But basically, the oncologist came in and said you’re relatively young, you’re healthy and fit, so I think you can tolerate a really aggressive chemotherapy prescription and I want to start as soon as possible.
+I definitely had to sign off permission, so I guess technically I had a choice not to sign.
+Basically, the oncologist came in and said, “You’re relatively young.
+You’re healthy and fit, so I think you can tolerate a really aggressive chemotherapy prescription.
+I want to start as soon as possible.”

 - Treatment cycle: